Table of Contents

 2. Supercell Install, 300K ft2 building

-This Class A building is a multi-dwelling unit (MDU) apartment complex with approximately 300 units planning for approximately 1,000 users at peak times/capacity.
-The building owner wanted to ensure optimal capacity and the best possible quality of user experience on site.
+This building did not have adequate donor signals for the four Operators, so small cells were chosen as the signal sources.
 The system is comprised of four (4) QUATRA 4000 systems served with one small cell from each wireless operator.
 The small cell signals are split and input to each QUATRA 4000 NU.
-From the QUATRA 4000 NU the signals are distributed in the vertical run to the CUs and then horizontally to a DAS field, providing coverage to the building.
+From the QUATRA 4000 NU the signals are distributed to CUs on each floor and then horizontally to a DAS field, providing coverage to the building.

 3. Hybrid Install, Off-Air + Small Cell